ZEROF/ipextractor/firewall-instructions/opensense.md

 ![opensense logo](images/opensense_logo.png)

+### OPNSense guide provided by @Sharkey

-First things first, go to official project page https://ipex.root.rodeo, and find the raw link for file [ipexdbl.txt](https://raw.githubusercontent.com/ZEROF/ipextractor/main/ipexdbl.txt) which contains DBL IP's.
+First things first, on the project page https://ipex.root.rodeo, we find the raw link for file [ipexdbl.txt](https://raw.githubusercontent.com/ZEROF/ipextractor/main/ipexdbl.txt) which contains Ipex DBL IP's.

 Next, go to the Firewall Aliases in OPNsense, and add a new one :